Netflix/aegisthus/README.md

 STATUS
 ------

-Aegisthus has been transitioned to maintenance mode.
-It is still used for ETL at Netflix for Cassandra 2.x clusters, but it will not be evolving further.
+Aegisthus has been archived and will receive no further updates.

 OVERVIEW
 --------